spacetivityteam/NetworkColorMaker/README.md

 Plugin & API to provide a platform for Minecraft networks and servers to let their players choose the colors they want to use for prefixes and highlighting.
 (Available for: Spigot, Paper, Velocity & BungeeCord)

+If you are using a proxy (velocity or bungeecord) the spigot server will send update (redis-)packets to the proxy server when a player changes his primary or secondary color or when a new color was created.

 ## Usage

 #### There are two main classes for API usages.
 (ColorAPI.java & CacheAPI.java) With this classes you can access all important methods to update & manage player colors.